Table of Contents

 Currency Transaction Reports (CTRs)

-- Receives SARs and CTRs — FinCEN daily collects Suspicious Activity Reports (SARs) and Currency Transaction Reports (CTRs) submitted by financial institutions.
+- Receives SARs and CTRs — FinCEN collects Suspicious Activity Reports (SARs) and Currency Transaction Reports (CTRs) submitted daily by financial institutions.

 What Is Beneficial Ownership?